 March 19, 1990: The ultra-fast Macintosh IIfx makes its debut, sporting a hefty price tag appropriate for such a speedy machine.

 The fastest Macintosh of its day, it boasts a CPU running at a “wicked fast” 40 MHz.
 It gains an additional speed bump from a pair of Apple-designed, application-specific integrated circuits.
-Prices start at $9,870 and run up to $12,000 — the equivalent of $19,000 to $22,000 in 2019 terms!
+Prices start at $9,870 and run up to $12,000 — the equivalent of $22,718 to $27,621 in 2023 money!

 Macintosh IIfx: A powerhouse Mac

 In addition to the CPU, the IIfx got a speed boost from its two dedicated I/O processors, referred to as “peripheral interface controllers.”
 These were a pair of 10 MHz 6502 CPUs, the same CPU family used in the Apple II.
 They managed the low-level I/O tasks on the Apple bus, floppy disk drive and serial ports that the 68030 microprocessor previously handled.

-The IIfx’s high speed made it the fastest Mac available until Apple released the Quadra 900.
+The IIfx’s high speed made it the fastest Mac available until Apple released the Quadra 900 in October 1991.

 Designer Hartmut Esslinger of Frog Design came up with the Snow White look.
 He utilized design flourishes such as vertical and horizontal stripes to create the illusion that the computer was smaller than it really was.